katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 At the end of this example both objects hold a reference to each other so they cannot be destroyed.
 Even though they are no longer in use.

-Examples of strong reference cycles in documentation tend to be fairly contrived and it's pretty easy to avoid in practice.
-However Swift closures have the ability to automatically capture their surrounding scope, making it more difficult to spot any reference cycles accidentally created this way.
+Examples of strong reference cycles in documentation tend to be fairly contrived and it's pretty easy to see when bad composition is going to create one.
+However Swift closures and their ability to automatically capture surrounding scope, make it difficult to spot any reference cycles accidentally created this way.

 Reference Cycles in Closures
 ----------------------------